ultrasupernew/sockrage/README.md

 ### AngularJS Library

 AngularSockr is a library especially for AngularJS.
-It provide a synchronized array with your data on the server.
+It provides a synchronized array with your data on the server.
 Just create an AngularSockr synchronized array, and use our functions to add, update, create or delete data on your array.

 Assign your array to the Angular $scope object to inject it to the DOM.